-Ex-Aviation Minister, Femi Fani-kayode Rearraigned For Money Laundering in Lagos (Photos) - Nigeria Today
+Ex-Aviation Minister, Femi Fani-kayode Rearraigned For Fraud, Money Laundering (Photos) - Nigeria Today

-Ex-Aviation Minister, Femi Fani-kayode Rearraigned For Money Laundering in Lagos (Photos)
+Ex-Aviation Minister, Femi Fani-kayode Rearraigned For Fraud, Money Laundering (Photos)

-The former minister of aviation, Femi Fani-Kayode, and others were today May 15th rearraigned for money laundering before Justice Ridwan Aikawa of the Federal High Court in Lagos.
+The former minister of aviation, Femi Fani-Kayode, and others were today May 15th arraigned for money laundering before Justice Ridwan Aikawa of the Federal High Court in Lagos.

-He was arraigned alonside Nenadi Usman, a former minister of state for finance for an alleged diversion of funds totalling N4.6bn, Premium Times reported
+He was arraigned alongside Nenadi Usman, a former minister of state for finance for an alleged diversion of funds totaling N4.6bn, Premium Times reported

 This post was syndicated from Cambells Blog - Nigerian News Today, Top Headlines | Naija Music Download.
 Click here to read the full text on the original website.